oncomouse/courses/2024/engl655fall2024.md

 At a scheduled time during the first two weeks of class, we will have a one-on-one meeting lasting 30 minutes in which we talk over your research interests, goals for the course, and possible ideas you might wish to explore during the course of the semester.

 Be prepared to speak for 30 minutes.
 If you have any questions about the course, ask those now.
 If not, bring other material to talk about.
+This can be related to larger graduate school issues, the profession, or anything else you'd like to discuss with me before class gets rolling.

+*I prefer to these meetings in-person, but Zoom accommodations can be made.*

 ### Exit Ticket